 - The New Jersey Association of Wildlife Rehabilitators (NJAWR) website also has a helpful flowchart to determine whether a baby bird or mammal that you have found needs help.

-- When to contact your local veterinarian: If you are unable to reach a wildlife rehabilitator in a timely fashion (rehabbers are often volunteers that spend their free time caring for these animals), contact your local veterinarian.
+- When to contact your local veterinarian: If you are unable to reach a wildlife rehabilitator in a timely fashion (rehabbers are often volunteers that spend their free time caring for these animals), and your area animal shelter is closed, contact your local veterinarian.
 Staff members may be able to help you determine whether or not intervention is required.
-If wildlife is injured, veterinarians are allowed to house and treat the animal for a maximum of 48 hours prior to transferring it to a licensed wildlife rehabilitator.
-Since we are not a shelter or a wildlife center and have limited care and capacity available for these animals, Red Bank Veterinary Hospital urges you to contact a wildlife rehabilitator first and to only use our hospital as a last resort.
-Our primary role is in the care of domestic pets, but we will accept injured or orphaned wildlife for stabilization purposes or to alleviate pain and suffering.
+If wildlife is injured, veterinarians are allowed to house and stabilize the animal for a maximum of 48 hours prior to transferring it to a local animal shelter, who will then transport it to a licensed wildlife rehabilitator.
+A veterinarian’s primary role is in the care of domestic pets, but we will accept injured or orphaned wildlife for stabilization purposes or to alleviate pain and suffering.

 It is illegal for anyone to be in possession of wildlife without proper state and/or federal permits.
 Exceptions exist that allow Good Samaritans to intervene and transport injured or abandoned wildlife to a veterinarian or licensed rehabilitator.
 Wildlife do not make good pets!
 Attempting to rehabilitate wildlife without a license and proper training may cause serious harm to the animal and prevent its release back into the wild.